klagan/sample-ansible/README.md

 # Getting started

+## Secure configuration installation

-This folder is dedicated to creating a secure OS for the linux installation.
+This is dedicated to creating a secure OS for the linux installation.

 > nb: This sample was developed against `Ubuntu 20.4 LTS`